conceptcartography/conceptcartography/docs/concepts/reinstatement-remedies.md

 ## 📖 Definitions

 > "‘Reinstatement remedies’ call for restoring the role and position from which these communities had been unjustly removed in scientific narratives.
 Reinstatement remedies take different forms.
 In what follows, I focus on three of them.
 They are inter-related and might be labelled as follows: reinstatement of authorship in the co-creation of knowledge, reinstatement of historical role in the production of knowledge, and reinstatement of intellectual ownership for scientific knowledge."
-(Massimi, 2022, p.
-352)
+(Massimi 2022, 352)

 ## 🔗 Relations